Own-Data-Privateer/hoardy-adb/README.md

 # What is `abarms`?

 `abarms` is a *handy* Swiss-army-knife-like tool/utility/console app for POSIX-compatible systems for manipulating Android Backup files (`*.ab`, `*.adb`) produced by `adb backup`, `bmgr`, and similar tools.
+`abarms` can list contents, convert Android Backup files into TAR files and back by decrypting, decompressing, splitting into by-app parts, and re-compressing said files.

+Common use cases of `abarms` include:

+- `abarms ls` subcommand will list contents of your `adb backup` file;
+- the output of `abarms unwrap` subcommand can be fed into `tar` to extract `adb backup` files;
-`abarms` can list contents, convert Android Backup files into TAR files and back (by decrypting, decompressing, and re-compressing said files), and split full-system dumps produced by `adb backup` into per-app backups that can be given to `adb restore`.
+- `abarms split` subcommand can split full-system dumps produced by `adb backup` into per-app backups that can be given to `adb restore`.

 Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.

 # <span id="why"/>Why does `abarms` exists?

-Read the parts highlighted in bold in the following section.
+Read the parts highlighted in bold in the following subsection.

-# <span id="adb-backup"/>UNIX in 1970s had better system backup tools than current Android OS
+## <span id="adb-backup"/>UNIX in 1970s had better system backup tools than current Android OS

 **Did you know that your Android OS device already has an awesome built-in full-system phone-to-PC backup and PC-to-phone restore tool that does not require root access?**
 `adb` utility of Android Platform Tools has `adb backup` subcommand that, in principle, can do basically everything you could possibly want there.